 If you’re not convinced by my lengthy discourse about Animal Kingdom, you might decide it only requires half a day.
 A solid morning could easily cover the major rides most days, so I’m not going to tell you that you have to stick around if you’re on a tight schedule, but I made my feelings clear on this already.

-Animal Kingdom Rides for Adults
+Best Rides at Animal Kingdom for Adults

 Expedition Everest